open-eid/SiVa/docs/siva3/test_plan.md

   * ee.openeid.siva.resttest
   * ee.openeid.siva.soaptest

 To run the tests in IDEA right click on package name and select "Run tests in".
-Its also possible to run individual tests by right clicking on specific test code and selecting "Run".
+It's also possible to run individual tests by right clicking on specific test code and selecting "Run".

 ### Execution of Automated SoapUI type of tests